whamcloud/Online-Help/docs/Install_Guide/guide.md

 A client (compute node) accessing a storage appliance must be running Intel® EE for Lustre\* 3.1.0.3 client software.
-The Lustre file system must first be created or discovered at the Intel® Manager for Lustre\* dashboard (see the Intel® Manager for Lustre\* Online Help to do this).
+The Lustre file system must first be created or discovered at the Manager for Lustre\* dashboard (see the Manager for Lustre\* Online Help to do this).
 The Lustre client software must be installed on the client, and then the Lustre file system can be mounted on the client as described on the Online Help.